pointw-dev/halchemy/src/docs-generator/src/guide/errors/handling.md

 ## Default configuration
 You can change this default behaviour:  There are two settings you can change to control how errors are handled.
 ### Network errors
 When there is a network error, your request did not receive a response.
 By default, halchemy will raise an exception in this case.
-You change by setting `raise on network failure` to false.
+You change by setting `raise on network error` to false.
 Now, when there is a network error, halchemy will not raise an exception.
 You can check for this by looking at `resource._halchemy.error`

 <tabs>
 <tab name="Python">